roots/bud/docs/config.md

 ---
-description: The build config file is the keystone of Bud.
-Let's walk through a simple example.
+description: A simple example.
 ---

 # Configuration

-The build config file is the keystone of Bud.
-In this guide we'll look at a hypothetical project and walk through the basics of how it works.
+In this guide we'll look at a
+hypothetical project and walk through the basics of how it works.

 [[toc]]